-There is more to data privacy than confidential information.
-Here's a list of personal data types that are considered part of someone's personal data.
-Phone numbers, addresses, MAC & IP address, body characteristics, relatives, friends, employment history, photographs, and much more are all included in this list.
+However, there is more to data privacy than confidential information.
+Phone numbers, addresses, MAC & IP address, body characteristics, relatives, friends, employment history, photographs, and much more are all included in the list of personal data types that are considered part of someone's personal data.

-You collect personal data if your website that tracks users, allows users to comment, has conversion forms, requires a login, or collects and processes payments.
-If you use third-party components on your website, like Google Analytics & Tag Manager, Disqus, ShareThis, social media plugins, or any number of other external component, you are indirectly collecting personal data.
+You likely collect some personal data if your website tracks users, allows users to comment, has conversion forms, requires a login, or collects and processes payments.
+If you use third-party components on your website, like Google Analytics & Tag Manager, Disqus, ShareThis, social media plugins, or any number of other external components, you are indirectly collecting personal data.

 If you use software like Quickbooks, Salesforce, Mailchimp, Google Forms, etc., then you are collecting personal data.
 Obviously, if a person is a current customer then you'll need this data to conduct normal business.
 But if the person leaves and requests that you delete all personal data it becomes a bit of a problem.
 We'll have to see how that sort of situation plays out.

 Below is a simplified guide, but it is a starting point.
 I recommend consulting with a qualified provider because everyone's situation can vary.

 The very first thing to do is be aware of every collection point within your organization.
 Where is data collected?
 Where is it stored?
 Is the data compiled into aggregate data sets?
 Is the data provided to third-party software providers (e.g. Google Analytics, Facebook)?
 Do you have control over the data?